yesnik/linux-guides/network.md

 Kernel params description:

 - `net.core.somaxconn = 20000` - socket max connections.
 Default 128, Max 65535.
-If a connection request arrives when the queue is full, the client may receive an error with an indication of ECONNREFUSED or, if the underlying protocol supports retransmission, the request may be ignored so that a later reattempt at connection succeeds.
+It's the max number of connection requests that can be queued for any given listening socket.
+- `net.core.netdev_max_backlog = 65535` - the maximum number of packets, queued on the INPUT side, when the interface receives packets faster than kernel can process them.